lichess-bot-devs/lichess-bot/README.md

 - Change the `engine` and `weights` keys in config.yml to `lczero` and `latest.txt`
 - To start: `python main.py -g {game_id}`
 - e.g. `python main.py -g 5ekNlPWn`

+# Acknowledgements
+Thanks to the Lichess team, especially T. Alexander Lystad and Thibault Duplessis for working with the LeelaChessZero team to get this API up.
+Thanks to the Niklas Fiekas and his python-chess code which allows UCI engine communication seamlessly.

+# License
+lichess-uci-bot is licensed under the GPL 3 (or any later version at your option).
+Check out LICENSE.txt for the full text.